guagliardod/engl3814_a2/docs/ht_word_to_md.md

    > **NOTE:** If there is output please read the message and correct the mistakes, most likely you have not specified a valid path to a word file.
 <figure>
 <img src="images/pandoc_word_to_markdown.png" alt="Picture of a successful Pandoc execution">
-<figcaption>Figure 1: Your pandoc command and output should look similar to this.</figcaption>
+<figcaption>Figure 1: Your Pandoc command and output should look similar to this.</figcaption>
 </figure>

 Congratulations you have converted a word file to a Markdown file.
 Now that your content is convert ensure the integrity of it before publishing or peer review.